How to Improve Your Home’s EPC Rating

 Loft insulation

 Lofts are one of the most common causes of heat loss in a house.
 Adding loft insulation can be a cheap and easy way to improve the energy efficiency of your property.
+Thus, enhancing your EPC rating.
 It’s surprising how much you can save on your energy bills by doing this.

 Consider replacing your boiler

 If your boiler is on the older side, it might be inefficient and costing you money.
-Think about replacing it with a newer, more energy efficient model.
+Think about replacing it with a newer, more energy efficient model to improve your home’s EPC rating.

 Think about installing a smart meter

 Smart meters can be a great way of seeing how much energy you’re using on a daily basis.
-This can help your family take a proactive step to use less energy by making small changes every day and seeing the benefit.
+Installing one could be part of your strategy for improving the EPC rating.
+This can help your family take a proactive step to use less energy.
+You can make small changes every day and see the benefit.

 How to get a new EPC rating once you’ve made improvements